 Very useful A-levels*

 We strongly encourage applicants to take Further Maths at A2 level.
 If your school offers Further Maths, we expect you to take it.
 If your school does not offer you the chance to take Further Maths, please make sure this is stated in your school reference.
 We will take this into account and will still welcome your application.

 Some candidates choose to take Further Maths independently through a local Further Maths Network Centre.
 We also accept AEA or STEP Maths qualifications in place of Further Maths and may include these in your offer.
-If your school does not offer you Further Maths, our preferred A-level is a science subject, such as Physics, Chemistry or Computer Science.
+If your school does not offer you Further Maths, our preferred A-level is a science subject, such as Physics or Computer Science.

 *We do not accept ICT, Business Studies, General Studies and Critical Thinking.

-We should emphasise that, with the exception of the required A-level Maths and the A-levels we do not accept, Category 3 is only a set of suggestions.
+We should emphasise that, with the exception of the required A-level Maths and the A-levels we do not accept, Category 2 and 3 are only a set of suggestions.
 If your A-level selection does not match this exact pattern, you should not worry unduly.

 We do understand that some schools do not offer Computing for students wishing to study the subject for A-level.
 We will not hold this against an applicant as we do not require Computing as an A-level subject for any applicant, so if you would prefer to take another subject, then this would be fine.